Azure-Samples/azure-servicebus-messaging-samples/DurableSender/readme.md

 Also note that messages do not expire while they are stored in the MSMQ queue.
 This implementation of ```DurableMessageSender``` sets the ```TimeToBeReceived``` property of the MSMQ message to *infinite*.
-The ```BrokeredMessage.TimeToLive``` value becomes effective when the message is submitted into the Service Bus Queue to Topic.
+The ```BrokeredMessage.TimeToLive``` value becomes effective when the message is submitted into the Service Bus Queue or Topic.

 ##Source Code Files
 * *Client.cs*: Implements a Service Bus client that sends and receives messages to Service Bus using the durable sender library.